dsaidgovsg/folium-resource-server/README.md

 Simple server to host folium Javascript and CSS resources for custom-hosted Folium maps.

+Also contains a bash script to scrape the `folium` repository and download all the external resources required for hosting.

 ## Motivation

 Ever wished that you were able to server Folium maps within self-hosted /